wwwxkz/warSeason/README.md

 - [X] Replace 'you can not atack with just one troop' by a custom popup
 - [X] Troops by round
 - [X] Fix fromCountry troops when reassing
+- [ ] Popup after conquered to reassign
+- [ ] Server / Client
+- [ ] Add players by IP
+- [ ] Verify if everyone is ready before starting a new game
 - [ ] Turn steps
 - [ ] Player and total troops to interface
 - [ ] Events